-The operating costs consist of the management fee, the fixed service fee, all-in fee and other costs.
+The operating costs consist of the all-in fee and other costs.
 These costs are further explained in the notes for each Participation Class, included in this annual report.

 Interest other

 This relates to the interest accrued during the reporting period on payables to credit institutions, margin account and collateral.